Reading wars

 The Reading Wars Explained: Why How We Teach Reading Still Sparks Fire was authored by Sue du Plessis (B.A.
 Hons Psychology; B.D.), an educational and reading specialist with 30+ years of experience in the learning disabilities field.

-Edublox is a member of the International Dyslexia Association (IDA), a leading organization dedicated to evidence-based research and advocacy in dyslexia and related learning difficulties.
+Edublox is proud to be a member of the International Dyslexia Association (IDA), a leading organization dedicated to evidence-based research and advocacy for individuals with dyslexia and related learning difficulties.